Nochnitsa: Classification

 Nochnitsa is currently the most basal gorgonopsian known, and its position is justified by several plesiomorphic criteria, such as the lowered mandibular symphysis, the low and inclined front of the dentary bone (similar to those of therocephalians), as well as a surface and a row of elongated teeth.
 These mentioned features are not present in derived genera.
 The 2018 analysis by Kammerer and Masyutin, although derived from a previous analysis conducted by one of the two authors, is a major revision of the phylogeny of the gorgonopsians, discovering that the derived representatives are divided into two groups, of Russian and African origin.
 The basal position of Nochnitsa in phylogenetic analysis of gorgonopsians is still recognized in later published studies.

 The following cladogram showing the position of Nochnitsa within Gorgonopsia follows Kammerer and Rubidge (2022):

-Paleobiology

-Nochnitsa was a small predator, unlike later gorgonopsians which were large-bodied apex predators.
-It was a relatively rare member of its ecosystem.
-The apex predators of the Kotelnich faunal assemblage were large-bodied therocephalians such as Gorynychus and Viatkosuchus.
+Paleoecology

+Paleoenvironment

+Nochnitsa is known from the Kotelnich locality, which consists of a series of Permian red bed exposures along the banks of the Vyatka River in Russia.
+It is specifically from the Vanyushonki Member, which is the oldest rock unit in the Kotelnich succession, consisting of pale or brown mudstones (clay and silts, with some fine-grained sand) as well as gray mudstone, and dark red mudstone at the base of this exposure.
+These mudstones were possibly deposited from suspension in standing water bodies on floodplains or shallow ephemeral lakes, that remained flooded for short periods of time, but the exact environment has not yet been determined, due to the lack of a primary structure of the sediments.
+The presence of rootlets, roots and tree stumps would show that the landscape represented by the member of Vanyushonki would be relatively humid and well vegetated.
+Although the age of the Kotelnitch faunal complex is uncertain, it may date to the same age as those found in South Africa, which date from either the Late Middle Permian or the Early Late Permian.